USA eSIM Guide for International Travellers: Plans and Setup

 - New York City — Coverage is excellent.
 Subway stations now have 4G on most lines thanks to a major infrastructure upgrade.
 Install before you fly.

 - Los Angeles — 4G/5G throughout the city.
-Traffic apps (Waze, Google Maps) are essential — download offline maps for the LA metro area.
+Traffic apps (Waze, Google Maps) are essential — download offline maps for the Los Angeles metropolitan area.

 - Las Vegas — Excellent coverage on the Strip and downtown.
 Coverage on the drive to/from Las Vegas across the Mojave can be very patchy.